 - And lastly, the rate of interest is 9.5% fixed, which shall be calculated monthly, which is 9.5%/12, which is 0.79%.

 - Insurance of the property : 1% of 139,800 which is $1,398 annually and property taxes is 3% of 139,800 which is $4,194

 Now we shall use the below formula to calculate the Total outgo amount.

-- The number of periods it is required to be paid is 30 years but since here Mr. KRK is going to pay monthly hence the number of payments that he shall be required to be paid is 30*12 which is 360 equally installments.
+- The number of periods it is required to be paid in 30 years, but since here, Mr. KRK is going to pay monthly; hence the number of payments that he shall be required to be paid is 30*12, which is 360 equally installments.

 Now we shall use the below formula to calculate the EMI amount.

 - Therefore, the total outgo amount for Mr. KRK for 30 years shall be $2,184.04

 - Total interest outgo equals to ($1,700.71 * 360) – $200,000 which is $412,255.92